polyglotlabs/city-mapper/README.md

 # City Mapper
-WordPress Plugin to categorize and display local businesses, attractions, and accommodations to provide users with a detailed city guide
+WordPress Plugin to categorize and display local businesses, attractions, and accommodations to provide users with a detailed city guide.

 ## == Installation ==
 Step 1: